zjniu/StitchWell/README.md

 from stitchwell import StitchWell

 # path: path to a ND2 file or a folder containing ND2 files
-# fileIndex: index of file in a folder to stitch, leave as 0 if the path is a file
+# fileIndex: index of file in a folder to stitch
-# overlap = overlap percentage used for stitching, leave as None for automatic overlap calculation
+# overlap = overlap percentage used for stitching
-# stitchChannel = channel used for image registration adjustments (only for multichannel .nd2)

-stitched = StitchWell(path).stitch(fileIndex,overlap,stitchChannel)
+stitched = StitchWell(path).stitch(fileIndex,overlap)
 ```

 Stitch ND2 and save as TIFF.